Bootstrapping a project from a template¶

 is one of the following:A local file path of the template directory.

-A valid Git URL to the the directory containing the project template.
+A valid Git URL to the directory containing the project template.
 If not specified, the command defaults to the Snowflake CLI templates Git repository.

 [--template NAME]